sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/rotation-vector-field/README.md

 ![eastern vector field](img/eastern-pivot-vector-field.png "eastern pivot vector field")

-Here is the predicted average rotational speed at each city:
+Here is the predicted average rotational speed at each city assuming a 6 hour rotation:
 - Singapore: 17.3 degrees from pivot, ~573 km/h
 - Tokyo: 26.7 degrees from pivot, ~866 km/h
 - Dubai: 43.2 degrees from pivot, ~1319 km/h

+## Water displacement

+It can be expected that the water displacement will run in the reverse direction of land rotation, with a proportional strength to the speed of rotation at that point.

 ## Citations